ChrisCzsSCHOOL/yaeger-tutorial/docs/first-scene.md

 ![Edit](images/edit.png) Create a new Class called `TitleScene` that extends `StaticScene` in the package `com.github.hanyaeger.tutorial.scenes`.
-Implement the required methods, but leave them empty.
+Implement the required methods, but leave them app.

 ## Set the background image and audio